alibaba/graph-learn/docs/data_loader_en.md

 ```

 <br />

 By using local files as data sources, you can directly use file paths in scripts.
-See the next chapter "[graph object](graph_object_cn.md)" for details. <br />
+See the next chapter [graph object](graph_object_en.md) for details. <br />

 <a name="mzVG6"></a>